Phil Temples, K9HI

 Publicity resulting from our public service activities is very important and shouldn’t be overlooked.
 That’s why you should always notify your local Public Information Officer or section Public Information Coordinator before you or your group conducts a public service operation.

-Many national organizations have entered into Memorandums of Understanding (MOUs) with the ARRL and are served by Amateur Radio:
+Many national and state organizations have entered into Memorandums of Understanding (MOUs) with the ARRL and are served by Amateur Radio:

 - American Red Cross